chapmancbVCU/chappy-php-starter/docs/console.md

 | `Logger::INFO` | Informational messages (e.g., user logins, API requests, background jobs). |
 | `Logger::DEBUG` | Debugging details (e.g., variables, performance metrics). |

+A `LoggerLevelException` is thrown if the `$level` parameter does not match a supported Logger Alert Level.

 The following is a list of supported background colors (`const`):
 1. `Tools::BLACK`
 2. `Tools::RED`